 1989 was a special year for the Fast Car world.
-That’s when Honda re-wrote the rulebooks with the release of the B16A VTEC engine, pushing out around 160bhp from a high revving 1.6ltr non-turbo engine back when most other N/A 1.6s were struggling to top 110bhp.
-From then on the term VTEC and big revs have become the norm for sporty Hondas, and while tuning them took a while to seriously take off in the UK, these days the Honda VTEC lumps are some of the best 4cyl engines to upgrade.
-And we’re here to show you how…
+That’s when Honda re-wrote the rulebooks with the release of the B16A VTEC engine.
+It pushed out around 160bhp from a high revving 1.6ltr non-turbo engine back when most other N/A 1.6s were struggling to top 110bhp.
+From then on the term VTEC and big revs have become the norm for sporty Hondas.
+While VTEC Honda tuning took a while to seriously take off in the UK, boosted along by the brilliant Civic Type R cars these days the Honda VTEC lumps are some of the best 4cyl engines to upgrade.
+And we’re to show you how easy VTEC tuning is…

 What is VTEC?
 And why is it so good?

-VTEC is Honda’s name for a variable valve timing and lift system, and while quite a few other manufacturers, from Fiat to Porsche, all use similar systems, Honda’s version is by far the most famous, and arguably the best.
+VTEC is Honda’s name for a variable valve timing and lift system.
+While quite a few other manufacturers, from Fiat to Porsche, all use similar systems, Honda’s version is by far the most famous.

 Variable valve timing and lift is pretty much exactly what it says.
 It varies when and how far the valves open, and in fact it also adjusts how long they’re open too.
 It effectively gives you two different sets of cam profiles fitted to your car at once.

 So why is this good?
-Well some people think VTEC is what creates power, but that’s not strictly true, the same wild cam profile without VTEC would create the same peak power number.
-What VTEC actually does is give you a mild cam profile that drives nice at lower RPM, and then it switches to the crazy cam profile that gives you the big high RPM power.
-Without VTEC you’d either have the mild cam profile with the nice low RPM drivability but wouldn’t make really big power, or you’d have the crazy cams which give good power but would drive like crap under around 5000rpm.
+Well some people think VTEC is what creates power, but that’s not strictly true.
+The same wild cam profile without VTEC would create the same peak power number.
+What VTEC actually does is give you a mild cam profile that drives nice at lower RPM.
+It then switches to the crazy cam profile that gives you the high RPM power.
+Without VTEC, you’d either have the mild cam profile with the nice low RPM drivability but wouldn’t make really big power.
+Or you’d have the crazy cams which give good power but would drive like crap under around 5000rpm.
 VTEC gives you the best of both worlds.

-The original VTEC motor that started the craze, the VTEC B-Series engines were originally found in 1.6ltr form in CRXs, Civic VTis, and of course in the original Civic Type-R, where it produced a pretty bonkers 185bhp while revving to 9,000rpm.
-It’s also available in 1.8ltr, where it’s mostly found in five-door versions of the Civic VTi, and in it’s most powerful form in the original Integra Type-R. From a tuning point of view it’s fair to say all of these engines have huge potential, and as sub 2ltr engines they’re still hard to beat.
+The original motor that started the craze, the VTEC B-Series engines were originally found in 1.6ltr form in CRXs, Civic VTis, and of course in the original EK9 Civic Type R. It was here that it produced a pretty bonkers 185bhp while revving to 9,000rpm.
+It’s also available in 1.8ltr, where it’s mostly found in five-door versions of the Civic VTi, and in it’s most powerful form in the original DC2 Integra Type R. From a VTEC tuning point of view it’s fair to say all of these engines have huge potential.
+As sub 2ltr engines they’re still hard to beat.